mozilla/policy-templates/README-new.md

 ### SearchEngines | Default

-This policy allows you to set the default search engine.
+Set the default search engine.
 This policy is only available on the ESR.

 **Compatibility:** Firefox ESR 60\
 **CCK2 Equivalent:** `defaultSearchEngine`\